pijt/midnight-kde/README.md

-Pijlight KDE is forked from Midnight KDE.
+PijNight KDE is forked from Midnight KDE.

-It will be customized, improved and extendet.
 __________
 Original readme.md :
 __________